-You can use this Location lat-long data when submitting an eBird checklist report.
-This save you from having to go separately into eBird's website and map the location.
+You can use this Location Lat-Long data when submitting an eBird checklist report.
+This will save you from having to go separately into eBird's website and map the location.

 World life list record indicator

-In response to requests from users, Bird Brain now indicates that a sighting is one of your world life list records.
+Bird Brain indicates that a sighting is one of your world life list records.
 It displays a blue asterisk by the Record number field for each such record.

 Also, on lists, the common names of world life list records appear in blue.
 There is a option that lets you turn this feature on or off.

 The Sighting Record view shows all of the information about a particular record, with many fields in it.
 It has container fields that can store up to three images or other files.